firebase/FirebaseUI-Android/README.md

 Et voila: a minimal, yet fully functional, chat app in about 30 lines of code.
 Not bad, right?

+## Installing locally

+We are still working on deploying FirebaseUI to Maven Central.
+In the meantime, you can download the latest release from the Releases tab on the Github repo and install it into your local Maven repository
+with:

+    mvn install:install-file -Dfile=/path/to/library-debug.aar -DgroupId=com.firebase -DartifactId=firebase-ui -Dversion=0.1.0 -Dpackaging=aar

 ## Deployment